 - Pizza Pasta

 - Lasagna-Inspired Casserole

 - Zuppa Toscana

 Want more low-FODMAP recipes?

 My e-book 28 Days of Low-FODMAP AIP is exactly what it sounds like: a 28-day meal plan featuring only 100% autoimmune protocol, low-FODMAP recipes.
 If that sounds like a lot of restrictions, just you wait: The meal plan includes 50 exclusive low-FODMAP recipes you won’t find on my website or anywhere else.
 With meals like Chicken Vindaloo and Jambalaya and sides like crispy, crunchy Tostones, you’ll be amazed at the variety of flavors still available to you!
-You can get the e-book by itself for $9.99 or buy it as part of my whole series of AIP meal plans for $34.99.
+You can get the e-book for $9.99.